awsandy/security-workshop/README.md

 What are the Inspector Findings ?
 - Inspector showing a lot of CVE's ?
 - CIS Hardening Issues ?
--
+- Other findings ?

-Remediate patches:

-Run Command
-AWS-RunShell
-yum -y update

-Walk Through Security Hub
+Walk Through Security Hub - what is it teeling you - what will it tell you

 Watch the AWS Demo